repasscloud/lunavpn-www/app/content/english/pages/faq.md

 5. **Enjoy Enhanced Privacy and Security:**
    - LunaVPN with WireGuard is now installed on your device, providing you with increased privacy and security while browsing the internet.

-If you require assistance, please reach out via the LunaVPN Portal or the Contact page.
+If you require assistance, please reach out via the [Contact Us](/contact/ "Contact Us") page.

 ### Why doesn’t the WireGuard desktop app automatically update?